siderolabs/talos/website/content/v1.8/advanced/install-kubevirt.md

           url: "https://fedora.mirror.wearetriple.com/linux/releases/40/Cloud/x86_64/images/Fedora-Cloud-Base-Generic.x86_64-40-1.14.qcow2"
 ```

-In this example we install a basic Fedora 40 virtual machine and install a webserver.
+In this examples we install a basic Fedora 40 virtual machine and install a webserver.

 After applying this YAML, the CDI will import the image and create a `Datavolume`.
 You can monitor this process by running:

 ```bash
 kubectl get dv -w